Admin Commands

 Nexus implements a system-wide admin protocol using the rcon command.
 You can issue these commands using the in-game console (~ key) if you are authenticated as an admin.

-Authentication is handled either by connection-level OIDC JWT auth or by shared-secret rcon password.
-For OIDC mode, AUTH_ADMIN_ID is optional: if unset, any valid JWT accepted by AUTH_ISSUER/AUTH_AUDIENCE is treated as admin.
-For password mode, the client sends Authorization: Rcon <password>; in-game this is driven by the rcon_password cvar.
+Authentication is handled either by SSO — a verified OIDC login (Nexus runs no login flow itself; behind a front, its access gate does the IdP login; see ENVIRONMENT.md) — or by a shared-secret password.
+For SSO, AUTH_ADMIN_ID decides which verified logins are admin: unset (the default) grants admin to none — set claim matchers like groups:admins, or set it to any to admit every verified login (delegating authorization to your IdP/edge).
+For password auth, the client sends Authorization: Rcon <password>; in-game this is driven by the rcon_password cvar.
 The rcon password is a non-archived cvar that will not be saved to config.cfg when set.
 Adding it to your config.cfg directly isn't recommended, though this will enable automatic elevation on connection.

 External tools can reach the same command surface over HTTP by POSTing JSON-RPC 2.0 envelopes to /rcon with the same Authorization header.
 See HTTP API below for the full reference.